EventStore/documentation/docs/cloud/faq/roadmap.md

 ### What is the ETA on the scheduled backup general availability?

 The scheduled backup feature has been released in March 2021.
 Read more in [cloud backup documentation](../ops/scheduled_backups.md).

+### Are there plans to be able get an audit log of access to the console?

+Yes it will be on the public [roadmap](https://www.eventstore.com/event-store-cloud) page